 - Glycogen is simply long chains of glucose molecules in our own muscles and liver.
 It’s our body’s way of storing energy for our muscles and brain.

 Knowing sugar basics will help you weed out claims and beliefs that aren’t based in science.
-Learning to enjoy sugar without guilt or judgement while supporting your health is best achieved through intuitive eating.
-You can have your cake and eat it too while maintaining a weight that’s healthy for your body.
+Learning to enjoy sugar without guilt or judgement while supporting your health is best achieved through Intuitive Eating—a mind-body practice supporting authentic health at a natural weight for your body.